keyoke-code/bd_blog/content/post/the-road-ahead.md

 So we are getting to the end of 'Phase 1'.
 But what is phase 1?

-## Phases
+## Three Phases

 We've planned out three phases for BitDiamond:

-Phase 1: Establish.
+* Phase 1: Establish.
 Get the token live and out to holders.

-Phase 2: Differentiate.
+* Phase 2: Differentiate.
 There are lots of tokens out there, and more launching every week.
 Pretty much all of them have some tokenomics that offer appeal.
 What relatively few have is a project that surrounds the token and the offer of utility.
+This is about adding value.
+* Phase 3: Capitalize.
+If we have done our job right in phase 2 this is where we can capitalize on that effort and see our price rise to match our value.

+So we are now moving into phase 2.
+What does that mean?

-Phase 3: Capitalise.
+## Phase 2

+Phase 2 is all about building the infrastructure that will surround our core token and provide that utility and value.
+This phase is where BitDiamond transforms for a store of value with good tokenomics to a store of value with good tokenomics AND a utility token with real world use cases and the ability to generate positive cash flows.
+It's the cornerstone of a project, an ecosystem if you will.
+Not an end goal in itself.
+This phase is where we start